igohawk/50.040-NLP-Final-Project/README.md

  2. Results will be printed on screen

  #### For testing
- For testing of the test set, (note this procedure is similar to prediction except for the folder and file name) after training is complete,
+ For testing of the test set, after training is complete,\
+ (this procedure is similar to prediction except for the folder and file name)
  1. Open `predict.py` file and modify:\
  `main_path = 'test'`\
  `kind = 'test'`\